 Today’s territory of Tsalka used to be part of great trade routes back in the day.
 And a small village of Sakdrioni hides an ancient caravanserai constructed of undressed stones.
 Unfortunately, only fragments of its walls remain today, but it should have been a massive building with halls and a large fireplace.

-Off-road and hiking trails in Tsalka district
+Off-road & hiking trails in Tsalka district

 Manglisi-Kldekari